AlbertiProtocol/sdk/README.md

 ```
 npm install @albertiprotocol/sdk
 ```

-### Rules

-1. All media should be shared via IPFS
-2. Client must store everything on the device
-3. Pools are temporary place, for exchange of information

 ### Commit

 A commit is the standardised signed packet of data, ready to be relayed to others.